bigchaindb/bigchaindb/CONTRIBUTING.md

 Go to the GitHub website and to _your_ remote bigchaindb repository (i.e. something like https://github.com/your-user-name/bigchaindb).

 See [GitHub's documentation on how to initiate and send a pull request](https://help.github.com/articles/using-pull-requests/).
-Note that the destination repository should be `BigchainDB/bigchaindb` and the destination branch will typically be `develop` (because we use the Gitflow workflow).
+Note that the destination repository should be `BigchainDB/bigchaindb` and the destination branch will be `develop` (usually, and if it's not, then we can change that if necessary).

 If this is the first time you've submitted a pull request to BigchainDB, then you must read and accept the Contributor License Agreement (CLA) before we can merge your contributions.
 That can be found at [https://www.bigchaindb.com/cla](https://www.bigchaindb.com/cla).